- Welcome to the Knowledge Base

 Configuring Form Layouts for DocuSign

-Once you have completed the Plugin Installation and have setup your first DocuSign Template in Workbooks the DocuSign integration will start creating the required Custom Fields on this Record.
-These can then be configured on a Form Layout as outlined below to show you all of the required information for that Document.
-Additionally, once you have completed the configuration of a DocuSign Template the Wizard will provide you with the Parameters required in order to set up a Button Process that will be used to generate the Document.
+Once you have configured the DocuSign Plugin, the integration will create the required Custom Fields on the selected record type if they do not already exist.
+These should be configured on a Form Layout as outlined below, to show the required information for that document.
+Additionally, the plugin provides you with the Parameters required in order to set up a Button Process used to generate an envelope.

-This page will guide you through how to setup and configure the Custom Fields and the DocuSign Button Process.
+This page guides you through how to setup and configure the Custom Fields and the DocuSign Button Process.

 Configuring the Custom Fields

-Once the Document Template has been completed you will be able to access the Custom Fields for each record type from Start > Configuration > Customisation > Record Types, select the appropriate Record and then go to the Fields Tab.
-All of the Field Labels will start with the word DocuSign so you can apply a filter on Field Label to find the Fields that were created during installation.
-All of these Fields are created in the background andare hidden by default, as to not affect your existing Form Layouts.
+Once a document has been configured, you will be able to access the Custom Fields for each record type from Start > Configuration > Customisation > Record Types, select the appropriate record and then go to the Fields tab.
+All of the Field Labels will start with DocuSign so you can apply a filter to find the Fields that were created during installation.
+All of these Fields are created in the background and are hidden by default, as to not affect your existing Form Layouts.

-A complete list of all of the Fields created by the Integration and their purpose for each Record can be found on our Knowledge Base.
+A complete list of all of the Fields created by the Integration and their purpose for each Record can be found on our here.

-We’d recommend that you consider changing some fields to Read Only, this will prevent Users from accidentally overwriting any of the data that is pulled in from DocuSign.
+Some fields should be made Read Only as they are integration system fields, this will prevent Users from accidentally overwriting any of the data that is pulled in from DocuSign.
 We’d advise the following fields are made read-only:

 - DocuSign Status